 None of the other creamy mushroom sauces compare!
 If you don’t believe me, I dare you to try it.
 After all, good steak deserves the best mushroom sauce.
-AS FEATURED: In The Wholesome Cook book (Harlequin, October 2015), now also including a lactose-free and dairy-free version.
+As featured in my debut cookbook, The Wholesome Cook.

 It’s not often that I use such highly subjective descriptors and food writing clichés as “the best”, but honestly, life is too short for bad mushroom sauce!
 And, according to a number of steak-loving friends now, to use the adjective in this case is by no means an over-inflated exaggeration…

 My test subject and an all round steak-lover, Matt, has done the hard yards for me in comparing my creamy mushroom sauce to so many others out there, that I’ve now lost count.
 It’s probably enough to say that every single time he has tried it elsewhere, we’ve had to have steak two nights in a row, because none of the other sauces compared.
 Too runny, to tasteless, too gloopy.

 So what’s my secret to the Best Creamy Mushroom Sauce?

 Well there are 5 that make it work.